Whittier Peak

 Whittier Peak is a 7281 ft mountain summit located in the Glacier Peak Wilderness of the North Cascades in Washington state.
 The mountain is situated in Chelan County, in the Wenatchee National Forest.
 Its nearest higher neighbor is Mount David, 2.26 mi to the northeast, and Indian Head Peak is 5.2 mi to the northwest.
 Precipitation runoff from Whittier Peak drains into tributaries of the Wenatchee River.
-The peak was named for poet John Greenleaf Whittier by Albert Hale Sylvester, a pioneer surveyor, explorer, topographer, and forest supervisor in the Cascades who named thousands of natural features.
+The peak was named for poet John Greenleaf Whittier by Albert Hale Sylvester, pioneer surveyor, explorer, topographer, and forest supervisor in the Cascades who named thousands of natural features.
 Other peaks in the immediate vicinity named by Sylvester after poets include Irving Peak, Poe Mountain, Longfellow Mountain, and Bryant Peak.

 Geology

 The North Cascades feature some of the most rugged topography in the Cascade Range with craggy peaks, spires, ridges, and deep glacial valleys.
 Geological events occurring many years ago created the diverse topography and drastic elevation changes over the Cascade Range leading to the various climate differences.

 The history of the formation of the Cascade Mountains dates back millions of years ago to the late Eocene Epoch.
 With the North American Plate overriding the Pacific Plate, episodes of volcanic igneous activity persisted.
 Glacier Peak, a stratovolcano that is 12 mi north of Whittier Peak, began forming in the mid-Pleistocene.
 Due to Glacier Peak's proximity to Whittier Peak, volcanic ash is common in the area.
 In addition, small fragments of the oceanic and continental lithosphere called terranes created the North Cascades about 50 million years ago.